Bruno (footballer, born 1984)

-Bruno Fernandes das Dores de Souza (born 23 December 1984), commonly known in Brazil as Goleiro Bruno (the Goalkeeper Bruno) and sometimes erroneously by international sources as Bruno Fernandes, is a Brazilian professional footballer who plays as a goalkeeper.
+Bruno Fernandes das Dores de Souza (/pt-BR/, born 23 December 1984), commonly known in Brazil as Goleiro Bruno (/pt-BR/, Goalkeeper Bruno) and sometimes as Bruno Fernandes (not to be confused with the Portuguese midfielder Bruno Fernandes), (/pt-BR/), is a Brazilian professional footballer and convicted murderer who plays as a goalkeeper.
+His last professional club was Vasco-AC, where he played the 2026 Copa do Brasil first round against Velo Clube.

 Between 2007 and 2009, Bruno was a key player for Rio de Janeiro giants Flamengo.
 In 2010, he was charged with the assault, torture and murder of his extramarital girlfriend and mother of his youngest child, Eliza Samudio.
 In 2013, he was found guilty of ordering Samudio's murder, hiding the body and kidnapping his baby son, and was sentenced to 22 years in prison, but was released pending appeal in February 2017.
 In April 2017, Brazil's Supreme Court ordered his re-arrest.
 In July 2019, he was released to serve a partial house arrest, being able to work or train during the day while having to return to his house for the night.
-He subsequently joined three football clubs: Poços de Caldas in 2019, Rio Branco Football Club in 2020 and Atlético Carioca in 2021.
+He has subsequently joined three football clubs: Poços de Caldas in 2019, Rio Branco-AC in 2020 and Atlético Carioca in 2021.
+In January 2023, he was released on licence.

 Club career

 Corinthians

-In 2006, Bruno was signed by investment fund Media Sports Investments, which has been linked to various transactions with his hometown club Atlético Mineiro; the deal was speculated to have been worth around €2 million, plus 15% on a future deal.
+In 2006, Bruno was signed by investment fund Media Sports Investments, who has been linked to various transactions with his hometown club Atlético Mineiro; the deal was speculated to have been worth around €2 million plus 15% on a future deal.
 He went on to join Corinthians, then a partner of MSI, but quickly became unsatisfied as manager Émerson Leão continuously picked Silvio Luiz and Marcelo over him.
 The Timão accepted his request for a loan to Flamengo afterwards.